backgammon-java-ai/backg_java2012/README.txt

 ...Bugs
+[ ]StartGameStrategy's Chatty test isn't picking the good moves??
+Or at least isn't using them??
 [ ]Should AI not only add up happiness about his own blots but unhappiness about where the opponent's blots are (which is NOT the same thing as opponent's happiness about where his blots are, which might also be included, and even include opponent's unhappiness of where our blots are?)